nandangiri/Udacity_P2/README.md

 4. Click the `PREVIEW` button to open the homepage

 ### Reference:
-This project refers to the random forest approch from Github pository: https://github.com/atwahsz/Disaster-Response-Pipeline
+This project referred to the random forest classifier generation from Github pository: https://github.com/atwahsz/Disaster-Response-Pipeline